gp86041/myprojects/project1.md

 #install package 'readr' before running the script below
 library(readr)
 climate <- read_csv("C:/Users/jeffj/Downloads/project1_climate.txt") ##Remember to change your file path accordingly
-##here we rename out peakflow data as "climate"
+##here we rename out peak flow data as "climate"
 View(project1_climatel)
 ```
-- V. Upon excuting the codes above, you will be able to import the gage data from the airport.
+- V. Upon executing the codes above, you will be able to import the gage data from the airport.

 - VI.
 The data we will need is in the columns of "**YEARMODA**" (date) and "**PRCP**" (precipitation in inches).